Annually the fire department partners with the American Red Cross to hold a blood drive. The 2020 blood drive was hosted on September 12th, 2020.

 According to the National Weather Service, Minnesota experiences an average of 40 tornadoes per year.
 In 2012, 37 twisters touched down.
 A record was set in 2010 with 104 tornadoes across the state.
 Understanding this threat and knowing what to do when a tornado is approaching can save lives.

 Take advantage of Severe Weather Awareness Week to review your own and your family’s emergency procedures and prepare for weather-related hazards.

-Each day of the week will focus on a different topic.
+Each day of the week was focused on a different topic.